-In the Separation of a Mixture Chemistry Guided-Inquiry Laboratory Kit, students examine the physical properties of salt, sand, iron, and stearic acid.
-The data is used to design and complete a process to separate the mixture of substances.
+In the Separation of a Mixture Chemistry Guided-Inquiry Laboratory Kit, students examine the physical properties of salt, sand, iron and stearic acid.
+The data are used to design and complete a process to separate the mixture of substances.

 This item can only be shipped to schools, museums and science centers

-Most substances we use on a daily basis are mixtures—from the air we breathe to the water we drink and the foods we eat.
 Can the components of a mixture be separated?
 Students discover how to separate certain mixtures in this two-part, guided-inquiry lab.
 A mixture is a combination of two or more pure substances.
 Each of these substances retains its separate chemical and physical properties.
-Students first examine the physical properties of salt, sand, iron, and stearic acid.
+Students first examine the physical properties of salt, sand, iron and stearic acid.
 Then they use their collected data to design and carry out a procedure for separating a mixture of these substances.
-An engaging lab in which students apply concepts such as solubility, magnetism, and filtration.
-Teacher Notes, extensive background material, reproducible student handouts, and sample data and analysis are included.
-Student handouts can be modified to fit the learning styles and ability levels of the students.
+An engaging lab in which students apply concepts, such as solubility, magnetism and filtration.
+Teacher Notes, extensive background material reproducible student handouts are included.